chonkye/AlysonLalataENC4265Website/reflective_blogs.md

 ### Step 3: Power on the Laptop

-   Now that the computer is charging and all protective plastic has been removed, it is time to power on the laptop
+   Now that the computer is charging and all protective plastic has been removed, power on the laptop
    - Locate the power button: Inspect the device for its power button, it can typically be found on the side of the device or on or above the keyboard
    - Press the power button: Press the power button once for 2 seconds to turn on the laptop.
    - Wait for the “Welcome” screen: Allow the laptop to boot up and display the Windows setup screen.

 ### Step 4: Open Command Prompt

-   With the computer now and displaying the “Welcome” screen, it is time to open the command prompt.
+   With the computer now and displaying the “Welcome” screen, open the command prompt.
    - Activate Command Prompt: While still on the “Welcome” screen, press “Shift” +” F10” on the keyboard.
 This will open the black Command Prompt window
       - If the keyboard does not have the function keys, press “Shift” +” Fn” +”F10” on the keyboard.